AleksandraKostrzynskaSzugajew/CharityApplication/readme.md

 Additional information about an app:
 -built using SpringBoot and Hibernate
 -uses spring security
--MySQL database is handled by AWS cloud
--uses email service and unique tokens to activate an account and remind password -contains some graphic interface initialy given to me and then developed by myself
+-MySQL database was handled by AWS cloud (cut according to costs) -uses email service and unique tokens to activate an account and remind password -contains some graphic interface initialy given to me and then developed by myself